software-shokunin/FruitShopTestKata/readme.md

 You'll need NPM installed - for all new to Node folks, see http://blog.teamtreehouse.com/install-node-js-npm-mac

+The repo has two folders
+js - jsvsacript (install and run, see below) cs - C# test examples using Moq and Rhino Mocks strict mocks (runnable but no install required / Visual Studio)

 ## Install using
+`cd js`
 `npm install`

 ## Run tests using